runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 either `left:` for left-associativity, `right:` for right-associativity, or `non-assoc:` for non-associativity.
-In this example, each priority group we apply associativity to has only a single production, but we could equally well write a priority block with multiple productions and an associativity.
+In this example, each priority group we apply associativity to has only a single production, but we could equally well write a priority block with multiple productions and one associativity.
-For example, consider the grammar below (`lesson-04-c.k`):
+For example, consider the grammar below (file `lesson-04-c.k`):

 ```k
 module LESSON-04-C